 Where to Rent Gear at Schweitzer

-If you love Vail, try Wolf Creek Ski Area, CO
+Wolf Creek Ski Area, Colorado

 If deep powder runs all to yourself is what you live for, Wolf Creek Ski Area will be right up your alley.
-With an annual snowfall of 430 inches, Wolf Creek is known to have “The Most Snow in Colorado.”
+With an annual snowfall of 430 inches, Wolf Creek is known to have the most snow in Colorado.
 Known for its one of a kind hike-to-terrain features, it’s favored by adrenaline junkies.
 With runs that are equally divided for beginners and more experienced skiers, there’s something for every skier and rider here.

 The place may be more laid back than its neighbors, but its wide open powder runs are just as exciting.
 If you can’t wait to start the skiing season, visit Wolf Creek.
 It opens as early as mid-October depending on the snowfall!